Johnny Ng: Personal life

-Beyond his professional pursuits, Ng has shown an interest in horse racing.
+Beyond his professional pursuits, Ng is interested in horse racing.
 He is involved with several racehorses with Hong Kong Jockey Club, either as the sole owner, syndicate member, or syndicate manager.

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Ng attended a birthday party hosted by Witman Hung Wai-man, with 222 guests on 3 January 2022.
 At least one guest tested positive with COVID-19, causing many guests to be quarantined.
 In April 2022, Ng participated in COVID-19 Vaccination Activities held in Wong Tai Sin District.
 The event saw 450 individuals receive the Sinovac vaccine, with participants including both elderly residents and children.
 In October 2022, Ng was tested positive for COVID-19.

 Ng has adopted a two-year-old British Shorthair cat.
 Ng has become an advocate for animal rights, particularly focusing on pet-related issues.
 He has been promoting the concept of "pet easy passage" and has urged the Hong Kong government to accelerate feasibility studies for implementing RNATT (Rabies Neutralizing Antibody Titer Test) and home quarantine policies for pets.

 Ng was awarded "Ten Outstanding Digi Youth" in 2000.